 (fentanyl) Sublingual Spray

-Serious, life-threatening, and/or fatal respiratory depression has occurred in patients treated with transmucosal immediate-release fentanyl products such as SUBSYS, including following use in opioid non-tolerant patients and improper dosing.
+Serious, life-threatening, and/or fatal respiratory depression has occurred in patients treated with SUBSYS, including following use in opioid non-tolerant patients and improper dosing.
 Monitor for respiratory depression, especially during initiation of SUBSYS or following a dose increase.
-The substitution of SUBSYS for any other fentanyl product may result in fatal overdose.
+The substitution of SUBSYS for any other fentanyl product may result in fatal overdose [see WARNINGS AND PRECAUTIONS]

-Death has been reported in children who have accidentally ingested transmucosal immediate-release fentanyl products.
-SUBSYS must be kept out of reach of children. [see PATIENT INFORMATION and HOW SUPPLIED/Storage and Handling]
+Death has been reported in children who have accidentally ingested transmucosal immediaterelease fentanyl products.
+SUBSYS must be kept out of reach of children [see WARNINGS AND PRECAUTIONS; HOW SUPPLIED/Storage and Handling].

 Substantial differences exist in the pharmacokinetic profile of SUBSYS compared to other fentanyl products that result in clinically important differences in the extent of absorption of fentanyl that could result in fatal overdose [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS].

 - When dispensing, do not substitute a SUBSYS prescription for other fentanyl products.